LeonardoViotti/bash-scripts/README.md

 # Bash Scripts

-This is just a repository to store my bash scripts
+This is just a repository to store useful bash scripts